 - Staff will be available according to their schedules via technology.
-This includes general education teachers, special education teachers, special area teachers, school counselors, school nurse, and interventionists will be available for students and families to contact virtually, as needed. - Student needs related to established additional school supports (ELL, 504, IEP) will have their work modified based upon their needs.
-This will happen prior to the Remote Learning Days and may include additional time and resources for these students upon their return to school. - All students are expected to complete the assignments independently putting forth their personal best effort (parents may read directions to students if needed). - On Remote Learning Days, the required coursework will be posted through our district Web site by 8 a.m. - The assignments may be in Google Classroom or on a paper handout.
-Teachers will be available via email or Google Classroom to answer questions and support students with their work. - Students may be asked to complete a variety of learning tasks that include, but are not limited to: - Reading assignments (either digital or paper-based) - Video assignments with accompanying assessments - Youtube/ or video based - Teachers will provide detailed instructions about the assignments that will include the following information: - Purpose/objective of the assignments - Description of the tasks, including the directions/resources required to complete the assignments - Assignment submissions (in-person when students return, online, etc.) - Due dates of the assignments - Students will be expected to work at a minimum of 10 hours a week based on the home instruction guidelines - Teacher Expectations (provided to each teacher) - Student Expectations (reviewed with students and posted)
+This includes general education teachers, special education teachers, special area teachers, school counselors, school nurse, and interventionists will be available for students and families to contact virtually, as needed. - Student needs related to established additional school supports (ELL, 504, IEP) will have their work modified based upon their needs or goals and objectives in their IEP. - All students are expected to complete the assignments independently putting forth their personal best effort (parents may read directions to students if needed). - Phase I: On Remote Learning Days, the required coursework will be posted through our district Web site by 8 a.m. - Phase II: Teachers use Google Classroom or post assignments/lessons on their individual class pages and continue to teach based on curriculum and standards. - The assignments may be in Google Classroom or on a paper handout.
+Teachers will be available via email or Google Classroom/Google Meet to answer questions and support students with their work. - Students may be asked to complete a variety of learning tasks that include, but are not limited to: - Reading assignments (either digital or paper-based) - Video assignments with accompanying assessments - Youtube/ or video based - Teachers will provide detailed instructions about the assignments that will include the following information: - Purpose/objective of the assignments - Description of the tasks, including the directions/resources required to complete the assignments - Assignment submissions (in-person when students return, online, etc.) - Due dates of the assignments - Grading expectations if applicable - Students will be expected to work at a minimum of 10 hours a week based on the home instruction guidelines - Teacher Expectations (provided to each teacher) - Student Expectations (reviewed with students and posted)